t a l l a h a s s e e b e a c h*

 About:

-Retired from the faculty at Florida State University in May 2020 after a long career, primarily on college campuses, teaching and consulting in instructional technology and distance learning.
+Retired from the faculty at Florida State University in May 2020 after a long career, primarily on college campuses, teaching Communication and consulting in instructional technology and distance learning.

 Terminal degree: Ph.D. in Communication (2014) with an emphasis in environmental rhetoric and new media.
 A few publications, including a journal article, book chapters, and invited talks, as well as unconventional things like multimedia Prezis and an award-winning machinima.
 Dissertation was a critical/interpretive project on the way the natural world is represented in virtual ones—and the resulting ambiguities in the meanings of "natural," "virtual," and "real."